Summer planting combinations and ideas

 Soft blues Nepeta and Artemisia

 Soft greys and muted blue makes this a winning combination.
 The small shrub Artemisia is combined with Nepeta (common name Catmint).
-Not all Artemisia is as softly grey as this one, which is A. Valerie Finnis.
+Not all Artemisia is as soft grey as this one, which is A. Valerie Finnis.
 Both are easy to grow and require no maintenance.
 Together they make great edging plants around a border.
-If Nepeta is not your choice, it could be replaced with Lavender for a very similar effect, providing conditions are suitable.
+If you prefer not to use Nepeta, you have the option to substitute it with Lavender for a very similar effect, given that the conditions are suitable.
 A drought tolerant combination.

 Cottage garden combination Digitalis, Foxglove and Delphinium